tmDeSilva/CAN_microcontroller_interface/README.md

 	* MCU <==> HC-05
 		* D2 (Software RX) <= TX
 		* D3 (Software TX) => RX
-			* Voltage divider is required because HC-05 operates at a logic level of 3.3V
+			* A voltage divider is required because the HC-05 module operates at a logic level of 3.3V
 			* Use 1K and 2K resistors: D3 => 1K => RX; RX => 2K => GND
 		* +5V => VCC, **GND**
 	* BMS CAN Bus ==> FC684216 ==> MCP2515